dimzerdevas/cs50-readability-extension/README.md

 # reading-helper
-a chrome extension which evaluates the readibility of articles in websites
+a chrome extension which evaluates the readability of articles in websites